afrank150/Bristlecone-Wellness/to-do.md

 * Refactor Offerings component for better re-use
 * Create component for title header and body2 text (oferrings, FAQ, services)
 * Drop down list on services NavButton and anchor each service
-* Use pages constant in router
 * Break out the large blocks of text from components
 * Tooltips on social in banner
-* Make facebook messanger icon green in contact
+* Make facebook messenger icon green in contact
 * fix bottom banner and fixed scroll in IE11